List of largest cities and towns in Turkey

 This is a list of the largest cities and towns in Turkey by population, which includes cities and towns that are provincial capitals or have a population of at least 7,000.

-The total population of Turkey is 85,824,854 according to the 2025 mid-year estimate, making it the 18th most populated country in the world.
+The total population of Turkey is 86,092,168 according to the 2025 end of the year estimate (Note: excluding Syrian refugees in temporary protection status (2,347,756 people as of the date)), making it the 18th most populated country in the world.